-Each graduate is asked to create a graduate slide which will be shared online.
+Each graduate is asked to create a graduate slide which will be shared online and on the green.
+If you have not created a slide yet, please submit yours immediately.
 Please create your slide following the directions listed here.

 Can I come to campus to take photos?

-Graduates who are in driving distance of Arcadia are welcome to come to campus to take pictures in your Cap and Gown in front of the Castle.
-As COVID measures are still tight until May 31 in Pennsylvania, please let Commencement@arcadia.edu and COVIDCareTeam@arcadia.edu know when you plan to come to campus.
-Don't forget to enter the graduation cap design contest on Instagram using #Arcadia2021.
+Graduates who are within driving distance of Arcadia are welcome to come to campus to take pictures in their Cap and Gown in front of the Castle.
+Don't forget to enter the graduation cap design contest on Instagram using #Arcadia2022

 View the list of distinguished recipients of an honorary degree from Beaver College and Arcadia University.